nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-05-innovation_business_structure.md

 However, [corporations can become bureaucratic](https://www.strategy-business.com/article/00314?gko=9df7f), hindering the speed and flexibility needed for innovation.

-According to a report by the National Science Foundation, **[corporations are responsible for the majority of research and development spending in the United States](https://www.innovationexcellence.com/blog/2013/03/06/resources-and-innovation-whats-the-connection/)**.

 ## 6 Factors Influencing Innovation Rates

 Several factors can influence innovation rates within a company, regardless of its chosen business structure.